CatchNip/mcp-selenium-grid/README.md

 ### 📖 Usage

 The MCP Selenium Grid provides a Web API for creating and managing browser instances.
-The server runs on `localhost:8000` and exposes MCP endpoints at `/mcp`.
+The server runs on `localhost:8000` and exposes MCP endpoints at `/mcp` (Http Transport) and `/sse` (Server Sent Events).
+> Note: All requests to the server root `http://localhost:8000` will be redirected to either `/mcp` or `/sse` endpoints, depending on the request.

 ### MCP Client Configuration